Take Me To The River | Chords + Lyrics

 ||: E7 E6 E7 | E7 | E7 | E7 :||

-The amazing middle 8 section finally embraces the key of E Ionian (not E blues) as it moves like this:
+The stunning middle 8 section finally embraces the key of E Ionian (rather than E blues), moving through this progression:

 | C#m (VI) | Aadd9 (IV) | C#m | Asus2 |